BingkAI-B21CAP0161/C-Mask-Machine-Learning/Masked_Face_Classification/README.md

 # Face Classification

 ## Overview
-Latest version of our face classification is done by using custom `CNN` model.
-It receives `RGB` (3 channels) images and predict the label.
-The output is binary (`with mask` or `without mask`).
+Latest version of our face classification is done by using transfer learning methods using pre-trained model MobileNetV2.
+It receives `RGB` images with shape (224, 224, 3) and predict the label.
+The output is categorical whic are 5 classes such as `correctly masked`, `no mask`, `uncovered chin`, `uncovered nose`, and `uncovered nose and mouth`.
 Previous versions includes using `MobileNetV2`, `MobileNetV3Large`, and also multi-class dataset.

 ## Directories Stucture
 There are `Preprocessing`, `Modelling`, and `Saved_Models` subdirectories.